Baverstrand/sofie-baverstrand-web-project/log-book-sofie-lindqvistbave.md

+## 2021-02-18 09.56
+After a very long and frustrating session with Okta, I decided to leave it for now.
+Instead I think I've found a suitable API to use.

+#### Today's list:
+* Create .js for the project
+* Get started with the connection

+Since today is lecture day, I don't know how much is possible to expect.
+I have no idea how much time the lecture will take.

 ## 2021-02-17 09.36
 Today will be the grand Login Day.
 If I can make it work, I will have time to start checking out APIs to work with.
 I have some ideas.
 I'm also really keen on getting started with .css since I think it's fun even if I'm no expert.